Warren Leight: Television

 Prior to SVU being renewed for a 14th season, Leight said to TV Guide, "I don't want it to be a victory lap, I want it to be 14 years down, seven to go, as opposed to 14 years down and it's been a good run."
 Ratings "roller-coastered" in season 13, from its lead-in at the time, Rock Center with Brian Williams with competition from CSI: Crime Scene Investigation on CBS and Revenge on ABC.
 "I get so tired of people saying that the show is down from Meloni," Leight says.
 "From the point of view of scripted hour-longs, we're performing very strongly for NBC.
 Would we perform differently for a different network?
 Probably.
 Or with a different lead-in?
 Probably."

 In October 2012, Leight said of the future of the Law & Order franchise – which currently consisted of just Law & Order: SVU – "(Dick Wolf and I) sometimes talk in general terms of where (the franchise) could go.
 I'm curious to see if there's another iteration somewhere down the line," he says.
 "We try hard to maintain a certain level of quality which I think is why the shows sustained in reruns so well.
 And I'd like to believe there's room for another generation in some way."
 In 2015, he signed an overall deal with Sony Pictures TV.

 In May 2016, Leight left as SVU showrunner to develop new television ideas for Sony.
 In April 2019, Leight announced he was returning to SVU as executive producer/showrunner.
-His second term would run from seasons 21 to 23, stepping down to take a break, having ran the show during the COVID-19 pandemic.
+His second term would run from seasons 21 to 23, stepping down to take a break, having run the show during the COVID-19 pandemic.